MapsterMapper/Mapster/README.md

     //This means you have to have an explicit configuration for each class, even if it's just:
     TypeAdapterConfig<Source, Destination>.NewConfig();

+####Validating Mappings
+Both a specific TypeAdapterConfig<Source, Destination> or all current configurations can be validated.
+This will throw and ArgumentOutOfRangeException that contains all of the existing missing destination mappings.
+In addition, if Explicit Mappings (above) are enabled, it will also include errors for classes that are not registered at all with the container.

+    //Validate a specific config
+    var config = TypeAdapterConfig<Source, Destination>.NewConfig();
+    config.Validate();

+    //Validate globally
+    TypeAdapterConfig<Source, Destination>.NewConfig();
+    TypeAdapterConfig<Source2, Destination2>.NewConfig();
+    TypeAdapterConfig.Validate();

 ####Mapper Instance Creation
 In some cases, you need an instance of a mapper (or a factory function) to pass into a DI container.
 Fpr has the IAdapter and Adapter to fill this need: